ryekayo/XMLFindTheWordVirtueAndReplace/README.md

 # XMLFindTheWordVirtueAndReplace

-This project simply will parse XML documents that contain the lines from Shakespeare's plays and replace the all variations of the word "virtue" with my name.
+This project will parse through a directory with XML files and find all variations of the word virtue and replace it with my name.

-This done using Java's Regex Library.
-To parse through each XML doc, I have used JDOM.
+This is done using Java's Regex library and JDOM.

 Enjoy!!